 3. Improve workplace conditions

 Things like the color of the room, the quality of furniture, the temperature, and more can impact work performance.
 If you have the budget for it, you may want to add a fresh coat of paint, creating a friendlier workplace environment.
-If an employee’s dreading having to come to work, change the dynamics and management of the workplace.
+If an employee dreads having to come to work, you need to change the dynamics and the workforce management strategy.

 A small investment in rejuvenating the look can pay off big-time.
 You may also want to take a look at your company culture and see what you can change to make everything more conducive to productivity.